Lenses for the Olympus E-System Cameras

 The converter is compatible (including AF) with most of Four Thirds lenses, Olympus or not; notable exceptions include two "economy" standard zooms (14-45 and 14-42 mm) and the "new economy" tele zoom (40-150/4.0-5.6); with these only manual focus is possible.
 For individual lenses (as per manufacturers' specifications, periodically updated) see the EC column of the table.

-(The compatibility data is quoted after Olympus.
-Some users reported using the EC-14 successfully with "economy" zoom lenses in AF mode without problems, but I haven't verified these claims.)
+(The compatibility is quoted after Olympus.
+Some users reported using the EC-14 successfully with "economy" zoom lenses in AF mode without problems.)

 • The EC-20 Teleconverter doubles the lens' focal length at the expense of two F-stops in aperture, therefore it will be really useful only with brightest lenses because of viewing and focusing problems.
 It consists of seven elements in five groups and weighs 226 g.
 I have not tried it yet.